louthy/language-ext/README.md

 # 'Erlang like' concurrency

 My personal view is that the Actor model + functional message loops is the perfect programming model.
 Concurrent programming in C# isn't a huge amount of fun.
-Yes the `async` command gets you lots of stuff for free, but it doesn't magically protect you from race conditions or accessing shared state.
+Yes the TPL gets you lots of stuff for free, but it doesn't magically protect you from race conditions or accessing shared state.

 This does.